gyrotalon/TechArt_Assignment2/README.md

 ## Description

-This library contains functions for renaming or copying files.
+* This library contains functions for renaming or copying files.
-This was an assignment for my technical art class.
+* This was an assignment for my technical art class.

-## Getting Started

 ### Dependencies